Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Conclusion

 \section{Conclusion}

 In this work, we presented Atlas-Chat, the first collection of large language models specifically developed for dialectal Arabic, with a primary focus on Moroccan Darija.
 We constructed a comprehensive instruction dataset by consolidating existing Darija resources, creating novel datasets both manually and synthetically, and translating English instructions with rigorous control measures.
-To evaluate LLM performance in Darija, we also introduced a novel evaluation suite for Darija that includes both discriminative and generative tasks.
-Our models, \texttt{Atlas-Chat-2B} and \texttt{Atlas-Chat-9B}, demonstrated superior performance in following Darija instructions and executing standard NLP tasks, outperforming both state-of-the-art and Arabic-specialized LLMs.
+To evaluate LLM performance in Darija, we also introduced several benchmarks including both discriminative and generative tasks.
+Atlas-Chat models showed superior performance in following Darija instructions and executing standard NLP tasks, outperforming both state-of-the-art and Arabic-specialized LLMs.
 Our work highlights the potential of targeted LLM development for underrepresented languages and offers comprehensive design methodologies of instruction-tuning that can be applied to similar language adaptation challenges.